 Having left Genesis the previous summer, Peter’s first solo album arrived in February 1977.
 He was 26.
-With legendary producer Bob Ezrin taking charge (the man behind many of the records of Lou Reed, Kiss, Alice Cooper and Pink Floyd), the intention was, despite the presence of King Crimson’s Robert Fripp, to make something more direct and tougher than the flights of fancy he’d often taken off on with Genesis.
+With legendary producer Bob Ezrin taking charge the intention was to make something more direct and tougher than what had come before.

 “With the first album I’d just left Genesis and had been used to having roles defined, and so suddenly to find myself in a studio full of serious musicians (serious in terms of their ability and what they’d done and so on) was unnerving.

 It took me three albums to get the confidence and to find out what I could do that made me different from other people.
 And the first record really was a process of trying …

 I’d chosen Bob Ezrin to produce the album, after having met with many producers, and he was based in Toronto at the time.
 We were working in his studio there, and there was a selection of people that he’d recommended and some that I’d brought in.
 It was an interesting thing to see how it would work.

 I really wanted the first record to be different from what I’d done with Genesis so we were trying to do things in different styles.
 A bit of barbershop, which Tony Levin helped with, there were more bluesy things, a variety of songs and arrangements that were consciously trying to provide something different than what I’d done before.

 The sessions were in wintertime in Toronto and there was a lot of snow around.
 I had a bicycle and that was a good way to discover Toronto.
 It was so long ago that Tony Levin actually had hair, which is something very hard to believe now.
 He’s been bald for so many years, and of course, now I’m the same way myself, but looking back at the photos that was the most shocking thing.